SungHoHong2/DPDK-Experiment/helloworld/README.md

 > thread function of each cores <br>
 > the slave cores are running due to the pthread function
-> the master is invoked because the function runs at the very final
+> the master is invoked because the default is run by master core thread